derong97/ReadME/frontend/README.md

 ## Add Review Modal
 * Form validation - check if user has reviewed on the book before
 * Notification on successful upload
-* User can view the review in BY ME page after uploading
+* User can view the review in 'By Me' page after uploading

 ![Add Review Modal](/frontend/images/add_review_modal.png)